-Sutton, a civil voting rights activist, was one of the first African American members of the U.S. Marine Corp and veteran a of WWII.
-He was also the first person to work with the Student Nonviolent Coordinating Committee in Arkansas.
+Sutton was one of the first African American members of the U.S. Marine Corps and veteran of WWII.
+As a voting rights activist, he worked with the Student Nonviolent Coordinating Committee in Arkansas.

 Read more in an Arkansas Times (February, 2013) article by John Kirk below:

 After gathering his materials, Sutton headed to the Capitol cafeteria in the basement of the building to grab some food.
 The Civil Rights Act of 1964, which required the desegregation of public facilities and accommodations, had become law just two weeks earlier on July 2.

 Sutton entered the food line and picked up a tray and silverware.
 Capitol cafeteria manager Edris Tyer, who had operated the business on a lease from the state since 1947, approached Sutton and told him “we don’t serve Negras here!”
 Sutton recalled quipping in reply, “That’s all right lady, I don’t eat them either, so you don’t need to serve me any negras.
 You need to serve me some roast beef!”
 Sutton was asked to leave the premises.

 . . .[A week later], the Capitol cafeteria was incorporated as a private, nonprofit club, with a token $1 membership fee.